- Basic definition of billback vs chargeback

 So, what instigates these extra costs?
 A myriad of factors plays a role.
 For instance, the type of card used (credit, debit, rewards) or the method of transaction (in-person, online) can influence the final costs.
 Hence, billback can be visualized as an adjustable pricing model, where adjustments are made retrospectively.

 How billback pricing works

-These fees are conveniently left off the following month’s statement, so you can’t determine the rate you pay for the markup.
+Billback pricing fees are conveniently left off the following month’s statement, so you can’t determine the rate you pay for the markup when you accept online payments.
 Without two consecutive statements, you can’t see the exact rates you’re paying.